First Call for Guest Lecturing – Intake 1

 Applications are submitted directly to the Programme Office, scholars/guest lecturers will be selected in cooperation with CDE partner universities.
 A contractual agreement will define compensation as well as contributions by the visiting scholar to the CDE study programme.
 Applicants are invited to contact Programme Board members at host universities.

 Teaching or training activities offered (based on prior teaching experience detailing course type, learning outcomes, content, type of exam, see e.g.).

 Proof of experience / proficiency in the language of instruction (English).

 Annualy on March 14, a call for applications will be announced.

 Outstanding scholars will be selected according to following criteria:

-Contribution to diversity (interdisciplinarity) and the potential for future collaboration with the Consortium.
+Contribution to diversity (interdisciplinarity) and potential for future collaboration with the consortium.